jojo-/lopy-rangefinder-ttn/README.md

 # ttn-lopy-water-level

-A rangegind sensor for The Things Network using a LoPy and a MB7360 ultrasonic rangefinder.
+A rangefinder sensor for The Things Network using a LoPy and a MB7360 ultrasonic rangefinder.

 To convert the RS232 signal from the MB7360 to a TTL one for the LoPy, a MAX3232 board is also used.